FAQs for People with WM and Their Caregivers

 When should I get treatment?

 Dr. Jan Waldenström (1906-1996) was a Swedish physician who in 1944 first described two patients with symptoms of what is now known as Waldenström’s macroglobulinemia.
-“Macroglobulinemia” is a compound word – “macro” meaning large and “globulinemia” meaning protein in the blood.
-In the case of WM, the WM cancer cells over-produce a large protein in the blood which is called IgM.
+“Macroglobulinemia” is a compound word—”macro” meaning large and “globulinemia” meaning protein in the blood.
+In the case of WM, the WM cancer cells over-produce a large immunoglobulin (antibody) protein of one type that circulates in the blood and is called monoclonal IgM.

 What is IgM and how does it relate to WM?

-What causes WM?
+What risk factors cause WM?
 Is there an environmental cause?

 What is IgM MGUS?

-WM is preceded by a condition known as monoclonal gammopathy of undetermined significance (MGUS) of the IgM type and is the very early stage when there are very few LPL cells in the bone marrow.
-They are often undetectable in tissues even if they are sampled by a biopsy, but there is a detectable amount of abnormal IgM (usually a low level).
-This may be picked up on a blood sample done for an unrelated reason and at this point patients have no symptoms.
-The cause of MGUS (and hence WM) is not known, but it is more common as people get older.
-Over time (usually years), these cells may gradually build up and accumulate.
-If they accumulate symptoms such as fatigue, weight loss, night sweats, fever or recurrent infections may develop and WM is eventually diagnosed.
+WM is preceded by a condition known as monoclonal gammopathy of undetermined significance (MGUS) of the IgM type and is the very early stage when there are very few WM cells in the bone marrow.
+These cells are often barely visible in tissues samples, but there is a detectable amount of monoclonal IgM (usually a low level) in the blood.
+IgM MGUS may be picked up on a blood sample done for an unrelated reason, and at this point, people generally have no symptoms.
+Up to 25% of people with WM, excluding those with IgM MGUS, may be asymptomatic at diagnosis; such patients are considered to have smoldering WM.
+The cause of IgM MGUS and smoldering WM (and hence the potential future diagnosis of active or symptomatic WM) is not known, but it is more common as people get older.
+Over time (usually years), these WM cells may gradually accumulate.
+As they accumulate, symptoms such as fatigue, weight loss, night sweats, nerve damage (neuropathy), fever, or recurrent infections may develop, and symptomatic WM may eventually be diagnosed.
 The risk of IgM MGUS turning into symptomatic WM requiring therapy is 1-2% per year.
-There are other more common types of MGUS associated with IgG, IgA or rarely, IgD.
+There are other types of MGUS associated with immunoglobulins, such as IgG, IgA or rarely, IgD.

 Is there a familial predisposition to WM?
 Do I have to worry about my kids getting it?

-There is a familial predisposition to WM, with most studies suggesting that approximately 20-25% of patients have a history of the disease or related B-cell disorders in their families.
-At this time, there is no test that will predict which, if any, family members of a WM patient will ultimately develop WM, although those with IgM MGUS (monoclonal gammopathy of undetermined significance) are at greater risk.
-Although the risk of developing WM is greater in families with familial disease, the absolute risk is extremely low due to the rarity of the disease.
-We recommend that you do not worry about your children as WM is primarily a disease of older people and treatments are improving for it.
-The IWMF 6 magazine, the Torch, has published an article on this subject, called “Monoclonal Gammopathy of Undetermined Significance (MGUS) and Smoldering Waldenstrom’s Macroglobulinemia (SWM),” written by Robert A. Kyle MD.
+There is a slightly increased familial predisposition to WM, with most studies suggesting that up to 25% of people with WM have a history of the disease or related B cell disorders in their families.
+At this time, there is no test that will predict which, if any, family members of someone with WM will ultimately also develop WM, although those family members with IgM MGUS (monoclonal gammopathy of undetermined significance) are at greater risk of developing WM.
+Although the risk of developing WM is slightly greater in families with familial disease, the absolute risk is still extremely low because of the rarity of the disease.
+Experts do not recommend testing children or young adults since their risk of developing WM is so low.

 If I have WM, do I have a greater risk for other cancers?